Director: Compton Bennett

 Comment: The film was made at Elstree studios but a unit went out to Belgium to film various outdoor scenes.
 The film unit based themselves in the town of Léau, a small town with a population of 2,000 about 45 miles east of Brussels.
 Some of the scenes were at the Château de Sterrebeek, just outside Brussels, which stood in for the Château de Malvines in the film.
 The Château de Sterrebeek, built in 1761 by Jean-Antoine Ories in a classicist style was rebuilt in 1908 by Maurice Despret in a neoclassical style.
 The castle and the gatehouse are protected as a monument and the entire park protected as a landscape in 1958.

 Marius Goring said that other than the Powell and Pressburger films, this one was his favourite."A touching little film," said Goring, "my favourite apart from the Powell films.
-It was too soon after the war and people thought every German was a horror...its timing was wrong".
+Maria Schell was beautiful and extremely good.
+It was too soon after the war and people thought every German was a horror...its timing was wrong.
+A year later, and it would have been all right".

 Availability: DVD (Network) Release Date: 9 November 2015.